Rajasthan Royals: 2023 IPL season

-Rajasthan Royals started their 2023 campaign with a 72 runs victory margin against Sunrisers Hyderabad.
-The excellent form of talented young Yashasvi Jaiswal was the biggest achievement for RR.
-Jaiswal who was the 'Emerging Player of the Season' award winner, made 625 runs in 14 games with an elegant average of 48.07 and a superb strike rate of 163.61.
+Rajasthan Royals began their 2023 season with a 72-run victory over Sunrisers Hyderabad.
+One of the key positives for the team was the performance of Yashasvi Jaiswal, who won the Emerging Player of the Season award.
+Jaiswal scored 625 runs in 14 matches at an Average of 48.07 and a strike rate of 163.61.

 After an excellent first half of the tournament winning 4 of its first 7 matches Royals failed to qualify for the play-offs after winning only 3 of its last 7 matches and ended up 5th on the points table.
 Jaiswal was the highest run-scorer for the team with 625 runs and Yuzvendra Chahal finished the season with 21 wickets.

 2024 IPL season

 The Royals started off their season well winning their first four matches.
 The streak was broken when they lost to the Titans on the last ball of the match.
 They followed this with a close win against Punjab.
-In the next match against KKR, the Royals equaled the highest ever chased in the IPL when they scored 8/224 courtesy of Jos Buttler scoring an unbeaten 107.
+In the next match against KKR, the Royals equalled the highest ever chased in the IPL when they scored 8/224 courtesy of Jos Buttler scoring an unbeaten 107.
 After which they went on another winning streak.

 Royals won 8 of its first 9 matches but went on to lose next 4 of its last 5 matches with their last league match being washed off in rain, RR managed to qualify for playoffs.
 In the eliminator they defeated Royal Challengers Bangalore, they lost against Sunrisers Hyderabad by 36 runs in the second qualifier.
 The highest run scorer of this season from this team was Riyan Parag (573).
 The highest wicket taker of this season from this team was Avesh Khan (19).

 2025 IPL season

 Royals retained Sanju Samson, Yashasvi Jaiswal, Dhruv Jurel, Riyan Parag, Shimron Hetmyer and Sandeep Sharma ahead of the 2025 IPL mega auctions.
-They released marquee players like Jos Buttler, Yuzvendra Chahal, Ravichandran Ashwin, Trent Boult ahead of the auctions.
+They released marquee players like Trent Boult, Jos Buttler, Yuzvendra Chahal and Ravichandran Ashwin ahead of the auctions.
 In 2025, ahead of the IPL Auction 2025, Rajasthan Royals called up Vaibhav Sooryavanshi for trials.
 They challenged Vaibhav to make 17 runs of an over which Sooryavanshi fulfilled with 3 sixes.
 They signed him in the auction for 1.10CR (crore).
 Sooryavanshi later on made a 35 ball century against Gujarat Titans in Jaipur, India.
 Sanju Samson was injured mid season due to an abdominal injury.